anuragambuja/data-engineering-gcp/IAM.md

 ## IAM
 > ### Overview
+- With Identity Access Management, you first identify the caller to the API.
+The caller could be identified as a human, a computer, or an application.
+Once identified, the caller is known as a member.
+Members are assigned one or more roles.
 - Roles are collection of permissions.
 One can assign Role to identity, but Can not assign permission directly.
 So, permissions are assigned to identities via roles.
 - Service Account is identity for Compute engine.
 Max 10 keys per Service Account and Max 100 Service Account per project.
 - Roles are attached to identities; policies are attached to resources.